dylanesque/Cheatsheets/rxjs.md

 # Observables
--An Observable is something that emits events over time -AN observable needs to be not only created, but subscribed to.
+- An Observable is something that emits events over time
+- An observable needs to be not only created, but subscribed to.
- -You can .subscribe(), and also .unsubscribe() from an observable.
+- You can `.subscribe()`, and also `.unsubscribe()` from an observable.
- -Observable are cold by default: What this means is that you need to manually subscribe to them to get data.
+- Observable are cold by default: What this means is that you need to manually subscribe to them to get data.

 # Operators

--An Operator acts upon the events that an observable emits, transforming or checking the data in some way
+- An Operator acts upon the events that an observable emits, transforming or checking the data in some way

 ## Creation Operators

--Creation operators streamline the creation of observables.
+- Creation operators streamline the creation of observables.

--.fromEvent(element, 'event') creates an observable from a DOM event
+- `.fromEvent(element, 'event')` creates an observable from a DOM event

--of() is used to make observables out of static values
+- `of()` is used to make observables out of static values

--range() takes a range of numbers and and fills in the blanks (range(1, 10))
+- `range()` takes a range of numbers and and fills in the blanks (range(1, 10))

--The from() operator creates an observable from nearly anything
+- The `from()` operator creates an observable from nearly anything

--The interval operator creates an observable that's timer-based -The timer operator allows for more fine-grained control over interval timing
+- The `interval()` operator creates an observable that's timer-based

+- The `timer()` operator allows for more fine-grained control over interval timing

+- The `defer()` operator takes a function as an argument and executes it when an Observer subscribes to it.

 ## Pipeable Operators

-.pipe() needs to be added BEFORE a subscribe call

--Pipeable operators transform the data that passes through them
+- Pipeable operators transform the data that passes through them

+- `.pipe()` needs to be added BEFORE a subscribe call

--map applies a given function to the data that passes through the pipe, much like the .map() Array method in JS
+- `map` applies a given function to the data that passes through the pipe, much like the `.map()` Array method in JS

--pluck is like map, "but meant only for picking one of the nested properties of every emitted object."
+- `pluck()` is like map, "but meant only for picking one of the nested properties of every emitted object."

--filter also works much like the Array.prototype.filter() method
+- `filter` also works much like the Array.prototype.filter() method

--And again, reduce() is like it's Array method counterpart
+- And again, `reduce()` is like it's Array method counterpart

--scan() is a lot like reduce, except that it returns the value at each step of the way, instead of only once at the end.
+- `scan()` is a lot like reduce, except that it returns the value at each step of the way, instead of only once at the end.

--shareReplay() allows you to reduce the number of HTTP requests/API calls from a single source
+- `shareReplay()` allows you to reduce the number of HTTP requests/API calls from a single source

 ## Combination Operators

--forkJoin() takes a number of observables, and emits the last emitted value from each when they are complete
+- `forkJoin()` takes a number of observables, and emits the last emitted value from each when they are complete.

+- `combineLatest()` allows you to subscribe to a combination of observables.
+Will not emit until each observable emits at least one value apiece.

+- `zip()` waits until all observables in question emits, then returns those values to the observer.

 ## Filtering Operators

+- `first()` only allows the first emitted value to go through.
+If this observable completes before a value is emitted, it throws an error.

+- `last()` does the opposite of `first`

--take() allows us to specify a number of values to return
+- `take(`) allows us to specify a number of values to return

+- `skip()` allows us to bypass the first x values returned by an observable, also `skipUntil()`

--takeWhile() allows us to receive data until a certain condition is met
+- `takeWhile()` allows us to receive data until a certain condition is met

--takeUntil() takes another observable as an argument, and emits values until the other observable returns a value
+- `takeUntil()` takes another observable as an argument, and emits values until the other observable returns a value

--distinctUntilChanged() ignores emitting values until they change from the last emitted value
+- `distinctUntilChanged()` ignores emitting values until they change from the last emitted value

 ## Multicasting Operators